Sunday, July 20, 2025

 However, as I say, I had slowed down in terms of riding.
 Then came December 2016.
 While on a motorcycle trip around Tasmania something happened.
 It was not related to motorcycling, but it shattered me for a time, and became a fulcrum, a turning point which led to much inward and outward change.
 For one thing, I got out of Melbourne.
 I had moved to the city at 17 to pursue a career in music, but I grew up in the dust of the Mallee and the mountains of southern Tasmania.
 My heart has always been in the country and the bush, and I longed to return.
 So in 2018 I pulled all my money together, and even sold my Royal Enfield, to buy a house in Maryborough, Victoria.

 Like many people of my age and inclinations--doing work that puts passion first and pay second--I had despaired of ever buying a home, at least in a place I wanted to live.
 I had not been saving for a house.
 It was a sudden decision and a scramble, which became heightened after I signed the contract for the house--subject to bank approval--and the bank went from wanting a 5% deposit to 20%.
 It cleaned me out.
 I moved two hours away, with no car and a few hundred dollars to my name.
 It so happened that the day after the bank required a higher deposit a friend called, asking by chance if I wanted to buy his car.
 I offered him a payment plan for his station wagon, and it served also as accommodation for the half of the week that I continued to work in Melbourne.
 The latter was an experience--living in a car half the week--but I come from working class people and remember my father doing so when he travelled to distant job sites, and my grandfather doing do in his station wagon when he went fencing on farms.
 It was the obvious choice, and I enjoyed the project of making it work.
+By living frugally I got into a position in which I considered it prudent, given my distance from work, to buy a second, back-up vehicle.
+A cheap motorcycle was the obvious choice.
+And so I bought this:

 The purchase of that bike was a whole experience in itself: I bought it from a young, very bogan mechanic in Dandenong who had lost his license.
 Throughout the whole inspection and later purchase, his mother, unseen from somewhere inside the house, nagged at him, while in between explaining the bike to me or filling out the forms, he screamed back at her "WHAT!" and "Fucking shut up!" and other delights.
 I was reminded of this.
 Anyway, the V-Star was great fun.
 I have never sought great power in my bikes, and this 250 could do most things perfectly well, with the exception of losing speed on hills.
 But then some things happened.
 Two things, to be precise.
 In the decades prior I had ridden all over Victoria and Tasmania, in all conditions and at all hours, and had never crashed outside of a couple of spillsin the city.
 Around my new home, however, there are kangaroos in numbers I have not seen elsewhere.
 I have since had many near misses, and have smashed up the front of one car from such a collision, despite driving slowly from dusk onwards.
 It is local wisdom here that if ever you become lost in the bush, simply follow a kangaroo, for very soon it will lead you into the middle of the road.
 Well, on the way back from Rheola on my exciting V-Star, I hit a kangaroo at speed.
 My left foot still aches, five years later.
 Fortunately I managed to keep the bike upright, to the astonishment of my passenger.
 Then, a mere couple of months later, the same happened again.
 This time it was night, in the short stretch of highway speed between Carisbrook and Maryborough.
 I had not intended to be out that late, but there you have it.
 I collided with the animal on the front right of my bike, and felt its continued impact across the right of my body, which hurt like hell.
 In the collision my headlight was smashed off and so blinding me.
 The combination of the impact and my evasive manoeuvre sent me off the road at 80kph.
 I only knew this because the surface below me changed--I could not see a thing.
 I grabbed the brakes but started fishtailing in the gravel while still at high speed.
 One's mind can move incredibly fast in such moments, and as I considered the choice between braking again and probably going down, or just rolling to a stop but with the risk of hitting a pole while still at speed, I chose the latter.
 I have never believed in "dumping the bike to avoid an accident".
 As it was on that night, I was lucky.